Naser Orić: After 2006 release from imprisonment

 As Orić had already spent more than two years in detention, following his trial he was released.
 He arrived at Sarajevo International Airport on 1 July 2006.
 On 4 July, he gave an interview to the Sarajevo daily Dnevni Avaz in which he stated among other things that the atmosphere in the ICTY detention unit was jovial and that there was no hostility between the inmates who were former war time adversaries.
 Orić said he passed the time by working out and learning English.
 He added that he believed that the behavior of an indictee in the detention unit and in the courtroom would reflect the severity of the prison term one would receive.

 Naser Orić was arrested on 3 October 2008 by Bosnian police.
 He was charged in November 2008 with extorting 240,000 Bosnian Marks ($157,000) and illegal possession of weapons and ammunition.
+In July 2009 he was found guilty of illegal possession of weapons and ammunition but acquitted of extortion, and sentenced to two years in prison by a Sarajevo court.
+The sentence was subsequently reduced to four years probation and he was pardoned by the Bosnian Federation Presidency in 2012.

 2015 imprisonment in Switzerland and extradition on new charges

 On 2 February 2014, Interpol National Central Bureau for Serbia issued an arrest warrant for Naser Orić at the request of the Serbian Justice Ministry on suspicion of war crimes against civilian populations in the villages around the Srebrenica municipality in July 1992.

 Swiss border police arrested him on 10 June 2015 on the French-Swiss border based on a warrant from Serbia.

 Reactions came from the Bosniak-dominated government of Bosnia and Herzegovina, and organisations which support his innocence.
 The Bosnian government saw this as an attack by Serbia to cause tensions a month before the 20th anniversary of the Srebrenica genocide.

 In 2015, the mayor of the Srebrenica municipality, Ćamil Duraković, ordered, with the agreement of local authorities, a delay of the marking of the 20th anniversary of the genocide, if Orić were transferred to Serbian authorities.

-The warrant by the Serbian prosecution alleges that Orić and Bosnian Army soldier Sabahudin Muhic killed three Bosnian Serb prisoners of war in the villages of Zalazje, Lolici and Kunjerac in 1992, three years before the infamous 1995 attack on Srebrenica.
+The warrant by the Serbian prosecution alleges that Orić and Bosnian Army soldier Sabahudin Muhić killed three Bosnian Serb prisoners of war in the villages of Zalazje, Lolici and Kunjerac in 1992, three years before the infamous 1995 attack on Srebrenica.
 He was, however, extradited to Bosnia and Herzegovina, not Serbia.
 In 2018 the State Court of Sarajevo acquitted him.